metropolisjenensis/Probabilistic-Machine-Learning_lecture-PROJECTS/README.md

 ## IMPORTANT:

+- Every time you work on your project locally, start with a pull request: git pull, so you do not have conflicts.

 - Please include an updated requirements.txt file so I can easily reproduce your environment.

 - Please upload the file(s) with the data you want to analyze to your project folder.
 But only if the size of the file does not exceed a few MB (~3MB or so).
 Otherwise, please upload it to google drive or other cloud service.